sung92/stats-preview-card-component/README.md

 ### Continued development

 My main focus is still to create a well-structured HTML first.
 Also to keep implementing what I've learned for this project.
-Next step, I would like to use a better <button> and <a> classnames for styling the base first (.btn, .link), and then use a modifier for each specific button (btn--primary, btn--secondary, etc &&  link--primary, link--secondary, etc).
+Next step, I would like to use a better "button" and "a" classnames for styling the base first (.btn, .link), and then use a modifier for each specific button (btn--primary, btn--secondary, etc &&  link--primary, link--secondary, etc).
 Additionally, I would like to take into account what I've learned about "rem" and "em" for the next challenge.

 ### Useful resources

 - [BEM](https://getbem.com/introduction/)
-- [Tweaking Text Level Styles](https://adrianroselli.com/2017/12/tweaking-text-level-styles.html) - For accesibility: <s>, <del>, <mark>, <ins>.
+- [Tweaking Text Level Styles](https://adrianroselli.com/2017/12/tweaking-text-level-styles.html) - For accesibility: "s, del, mark, ins" elements.

 ## Author